missjuliekhun/ga-sample-teach/README.md

 ## Vocabulary

-Prototype
+**Prototype**
 A working object instance.
-Object inherit directly from other objects.
+Objects inherit directly from other objects.

+**Inheritance**
+An object or class is based on another object